Hemmingways/LivingLab-PuebloViejo/README.md

 # Repository of ASA-Project in Pueblo Viejo, Colombia

 Open access repository including relevant literature, photos, data and contact details.
+The relevant data is divided into different branches according to keywords.

 ## Co-developing solutions to improve access to electricity for a community in Colombia